On Miura maps for W-superalgebras: -superalgebras and Miura maps

-(see e.g. \cite{FBZ,L} for the definition of Poisson vertex superalgebras and e.g. \cite{BDK,Su} in terms of $\lambda$-brackets).
+(see e.g.\ \cite{FBZ,Ka3} for the original definition of Poisson vertex superalgebras and, especially, \cite{Ka3} in terms of the $\lambda$-bracket).
 It is obvious that any homomorphism $\eta\colon V\rightarrow W$ of vertex superalgebras induces a homomorphism of Poisson vertex superalgebras